-But the wrong answer is to not give the younger child the allergenic food because you want to protect the older child.
+But the wrong answer is to not give the younger kid the allergenic food because you want to protect the older kid.
 At least for peanut, this increases the risk the younger child will end up with the peanut allergy.
-One allergic child is better than two.
+One allergic kid is better than two.

 Are there any plans to follow these kids longer term?
 I am curious if they will be at higher risk for developing a peanut allergy later in life?

-The LEAP-ON (Persistance of Oral Tolerance to Peanut NEJM) study was published last year, which followed the study participants for one year after eating peanut as desired.
-The study showed that the children remained tolerant.
-They are studying this group of children long term.
+The LEAP-ON (Persistance of Oral Tolerance to Peanut) study was published last year, which followed the study participants for one year after eating peanut as desired.
+The study showed that the kids remained tolerant.
+They are studying this group of kids long term.
 It has only been two years since the initial LEAP study was published in early 2015.
 Time will tell.

 Dr. Brian Schroer is a pediatric allergist/immunology in Cleveland, Ohio and affiliated with Cleveland Clinic.
 These are his opinions and not the opinions of Cleveland Clinic.